Microbiota Decussata: Shrubby, Low-Growing Ground Cover

 Prune in the early spring, focusing on the tips of branches.
 Be sure to prune before the plant begins to green up again.
 This annual pruning encourages bushier growth habits.

-You may also prune to ensure it remains in its intended growing area at any time.
+You may also prune your Celtic pride to ensure it remains in its intended growing area at any time.
 When pruning, be sure to use clean pruning shears to make a clean cut.
 Don’t use a weed whacker or edger, as this can cause potential damage to the rest of the stem.

-You might be surprised at just how care-free growing microbiota decussata will be.
+You might be surprised at just how care-free growing Microbiota decussata will be.
 It handles most of its own needs, with only minimal care from you.